This Moroccan Lentil Soup is hearty, healthy and delicious ~ tender red lentils and chickpeas flavored with warm, fragrant Moroccan spices

 • Moroccan Raw Carrot Salad

-And here’s the recipe for Moroccan Lentil Soup: Harira.
-If you try this recipe, I hope you’ll come back to leave a comment and let me know what you think.Print
+Here’s the recipe for Moroccan Lentil Soup: Harira.
+If you try this recipe, I hope you’ll come back to leave a star rating and share your thoughts in the comments.Print

 MOROCCAN LENTIL SOUP: HARIRA